github-cedsim/regex-tutorial/Develop/regex-tutorial.md

 ### Flags
 Flags are optional parameters that change how the regex engine matches the pattern.

+`i`: Case-insensitive matching
+`g`: Global search
+`m`: Multiline search

+In the context of email matching, flags are typically not used as the pattern is case-sensitive and designed to match a single occurrence.

 ### Grouping and Capturing
 Grouping constructs are used to group multiple tokens together and create capture groups.